benshimonz/V1/README.md

 * as part of a another split constraint (see Q159)
 * as part of a min/max aggregation

-If a split tag is used in one of the usages above, it is depicted in bold purple.
+If a split tag is used in any of these usages - it is depicted in bold purple.
 Otherwise - it is depicted in black.

 _**Q159:** Any **dragon** for which there are more days where (it froze/was frozen at least 5 times, and the number of dragons **it** froze is greater than the number of dragons that froze **it**) than days where (it froze/was frozen at least 5 times, and the number of dragons that froze **it** is greater than the number of dragons **it** froze)_